biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:header.md

 ### How can I access the header information of a PDB file?

-new: BioJava in CVS now can parse the COMPND and SOURCE header files.
+new: since v1.6 BioJava can parse the COMPND and SOURCE header files.
 Thanks to Jules Jacobsen (EBI) for providing the patch.
 The contained information is availabe via the [Compound](http://www.biojava.org/docs/api16/org/biojava/bio/structure/Compound.html)